Another medical sacred cow bites the dust. Time to chuck that baby aspirin bottle in the trash if you haven’t already.

-The USPSTF provides an online instrument to calculate the ten year coronary heart disease risk as a means of deciding if aspirin ingestion would yield a “net benefit.”
+The USPSTF provides an online instrument to calculate the ten-year coronary heart disease risk as a means of deciding if aspirin ingestion would yield a “net benefit.”
 The USPSTF is an independent panel of 16 so-called experts in prevention and evidence-based medicine and is composed of physicians and psychologists.
 1

-On two occasions the US Food and Drug Administration (FDA) has denied to approve aspirin for the primary prevention of cardiovascular events and stroke in any population because of a lack of evidence supporting its efficacy.
+On two occasions the US Food and Drug Administration (FDA) has denied approving aspirin for the primary prevention of cardiovascular events and stroke in any population because of a lack of evidence supporting its efficacy.
 6 The most recent denial was a citizen’s petition from Bayer to add primary prevention of heart attacks and strokes to aspirin labeling.

-In fact NO studies have shown that the benefits of aspirin outweigh the risks of side-effects for those without a history of cardiac events.
+In fact, NO studies have shown that the benefits of aspirin outweigh the risks of side-effects for those without a history of cardiac events.
 Despite current prescription policies, there is no specific population, not even diabetics, where the benefits of aspirin for primary prevention outweigh the risks.
 3,6 Several long term clinical trials showed conflicting results.
-A recent meta-analysis of l9 randomized controlled trials of aspirin for primary prevention of cardio-vascular disease (CVD), with data on over 100,000 people, concluded that “routine use of aspirin for primary prevention is not warranted.”
+A recent meta-analysis of l9 randomized controlled trials of aspirin for primary prevention of cardiovascular disease (CVD), with data on over 100,000 people, concluded that “routine use of aspirin for primary prevention is not warranted.”
 7

 A new and emerging use of aspirin for the prevention of deaths from colon cancer was also evaluated in the same meta-analysis and no overall beneficial effect of aspirin use on cancer deaths was found.
 7

 The American Heart Association recommends regular aspirin usage for secondary prevention of acute cardiovascular events since 1997.
 Secondary prevention means that the person has already had a heart attack, stroke or angina.
-8 For these patients the benefits of taking aspirin may be outweighed by the increase in internal bleeding.
-Aspirin interferes with platelets, which help blood to clot.
+8 For these patients, the benefits of taking aspirin may be outweighed by the increase in internal bleeding.
+Aspirin interferes with platelets, which help the blood to clot.
 A 2010 study showed that patients taking aspirin showed a higher risk for recurrent heart attack and heart problems.3

 The most common side effect from regular aspirin usage is upper abdominal pain from gastric irritation.
-Enteric coasted aspirin is recommended to deal with this.
+Enteric-coated aspirin is recommended to deal with this.
 8 The coating supposedly prevents inflammation of the stomach lining but contains aluminum, around 50 mg. per pill 9 Aluminum has been strongly linked with the development of Alzheimers Disease.10 To reduce the risk of bleeding medical professionals recommend a proton pump inhibitor (PPI) like the “little purple pill” Nexium or Prilosec and similar medications in combination with the aspirin.
 PPI’s reduce the level of stomach acid and thus dramatically impact digestive efficiency.
-They are closely linked to development of osteoporosis, B 12 deficiency, anemia, severe iron deficiency, and many nutrient deficiency diseases which can be life threatening.
+They are closely linked to the development of osteoporosis, B 12 deficiency, anemia, severe iron deficiency, and many nutrient deficiency diseases which can be life-threatening.
 11

-Aspirin is also associated with development of ulcers and diverticular disease, and there is an increased risk of breast cancer in women taking aspirin, increased risk of kidney failure and development of cataracts, hearing loss and tinnitus.
+Aspirin is also associated with the development of ulcers and diverticular disease, and there is an increased risk of breast cancer in women taking aspirin, increased risk of kidney failure and development of cataracts, hearing loss and tinnitus.
 But that is not all.
 With frequent aspirin use, there is an increase in sudden death.
 Aspirin may act as a masking agent, and conceal a “cardiac event in progress.”
 Aspirin does not perform any better for women.
 3

 Did Overly Liberal Use of Aspirin Contribute to Flu Deaths in 1918?

 Autopsies of young adult victims who died early on during the 1918-1919 flu pandemic which accounted for a high number of cases showed wet and hemorrhaging lungs and pulmonary edema.
-Physicians of the day were giving huge amounts of aspirin, up to 31 grams per day.
+Physicians of the day prescribed huge amounts of aspirin, up to 31 grams per day.
 Today we know those amounts produce toxicity as well as pulmonary edema.

 Recent results with aspirin overdoses show similar lung problems and a significant proportion of the deaths in persons who had pulmonary edema could be explained by aspirin overdose.
-Aspirin overdose has serious consequences including hallucinations, confusion, seizure, cerebral edema and coma.
+Aspirin overdose has serious consequences including hallucinations, confusion, seizure, cerebral edema, and coma.
 The most common cause of death following overdose is cardiopulmonary arrest.13

 A government panel recently recommended daily low-dose aspirin use after 12 weeks of gestation for pregnant women in order to reduce the risk of pre-eclampsia and premature birth.
 Fans of Downtown Abbey may remember the death of the daughter, Sybil, who developed eclampsia at a home birth.
 Eclampsia.
 It is characterized by high blood pressure, protein in the urine, liver disease and blood-clotting abnormalities.14